SpektraSystems/Microsoft-Cloud-Workshop/linux-lift-and-shift/Readme.md

 # Introduction
+This is a supplement guide to ‘Microsoft Cloud Workshop - [Linux Lift and Shift](https://github.com/Microsoft/MCW-Linux-lift-and-shift/blob/master/Hands-on%20lab/HOL%20step-by-step%20-%20Linux%20lift%20and%20shift.md)’, to be used when you are delivering a hands-on-lab session using Cloud Labs AI platform from Spektra Systems.
+If you have any questions, please reach out to cloudlabs-support@spektrasystems.com

 Linux Lift and Shift is a one day workshop lead by Microsoft or Microsoft partners.
 In this hands-on step-by-step lab, you will migrate an on-premises based helpdesk application called OsTicket to Azure.
 This will be a two-phase project to lift and shift the application into Azure IaaS and then migrate it to Azure PaaS.
 The application is Linux based using Apache, PHP and MySQL (LAMP).
 During the process of these phases you will ensure zero data loss.